dockwa/fort-awesome-everywhere/README.md

 1) Download your kit from [Fort Awesome](https://fortawesome.com/kits/), drag the .ttf file into your Xcode project, and add the `Fonts provided by application` key to your Info.plist with an entry that is the name of your font including the .ttf file extension (i.e. `myfont.ttf`).

-2) Follow the instructions [here](https://dockwa.github.io/fort-awesome-everywhere/), and add the downloaded JSON file to your Xcode project.
+2) Follow the instructions [here](https://dockwa.github.io/fort-awesome-everywhere/), and add the downloaded JSON (and optional Swift file) to your Xcode project.

 3) Add the [FontAwesomeKit](https://github.com/PrideChung/FontAwesomeKit) Core library to your project.
 If you use CocoaPods: